mattstonge/SQLonRHEL/README.md

 Thanks in advance to Microsoft  for their excellent reference materials which made this possible (https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-red-hat?view=sql-server-2017)

+# TABLE OF CONTENTS
+     LAB ONE

+     Getting Started

+     Install SQLServer

+     Install the Commandline Tools

 ## Getting Started

 ### Prereqisites